 Responsible customer service

-Good business starts with our customers, so we strive to keep them at the heart of what we do through consistent support and excellent service.
 We are proactive, digitally enabled and provide tailored products that meet evolving customer requirements.

 We employ industry-recognised tools and resources to listen to customers, gauge the quality of our service and relationships and make suggested improvements.
 In our UK commercial business, our Voice of the Customer programme has been recognised as a Customer Feedback Strategy Award finalist by customer experience body, the Institute of Customer Service.
 Our approach kept customer sentiment supportive throughout 2016 with retention across the Group around 80%.

 We are committed to marketing our products responsibly.
 In the UK, we have a robust framework to ensure that promotional material, including financial promotions, are designed to achieve good outcomes for our customers and comply with relevant regulatory standards.
 Our launch process means every new product is reviewed by senior management in Legal and Compliance, Product and Customer, Technical Underwriting and Marketing & Communications.
 This makes certain that it meets our customer needs, is compliant and fit-for-purpose.
 In line with local regulatory requirements, similar processes exist in Scandinavia and Canada that ensure we consistently achieve good outcomes for our customers.

 We are enhancing our customer capabilities with digital tools and improved service standards.
 Our customers can now quickly and conveniently access many more of our processes online and our products and services are easier than ever to understand.
 We believe this focus will drive up customer satisfaction and retention while sharpening our acquisition capabilities—all core principles of sustainable business.